 The "billable subtotal" above lists the charges that will appear on the Emory OPUS bill.
 The "non-billable" subtotal above lists the additional estimated expenses.

 .
 The exchange rate used in budget calculations: 1 euro = $1.15.

-Students with a high level of financial need may qualify for a deferment of the $300 deposit; students should contact their study abroad advisor for details.
-Please be advised that you will be held accountable to the same refund policy as those students who submitted the deposit at the time of application.
+Students with a high level of financial need may qualify for a waiver of the $75 application fee and a deferment of the $300 deposit; students should contact their OISP advisor for details/eligibility.
+Students who receive the deposit deferment are held accountable to the same

 * Billable item